Skip to main content

 -- Scope the underlying RFC reads to one object (faster on large landscapes)

-SELECT * FROM sap_bics_lineage_edges(scope => '0D_FC_NW_C01_Q0008');
+SELECT * FROM sap_bics_lineage_edges(scope => '0D_NW_C01');

-Forward Trace from a Source
+Forward trace from a source

--- Everything downstream of the VBAK ERP table
+-- Everything downstream of an InfoProvider

-SELECT * FROM sap_bics_lineage_trace(source_object => 'VBAK')
+SELECT * FROM sap_bics_lineage_trace(source_object => '0D_NW_C01')

 ORDER BY hop;